AntonCCA/hw4/README.md

 second x is checking that x is less then width so that the loop will run again if it is true thrid x is incrementing x by 10 every frame.

+1.How many times does the loop body run each frame, once the x and y arrays are full?

+What are two ways of increasing the spacing between rings?
+How can you make the ellipse trail longer?
+Next, make the following changes: